SenOhen/xg-analysis/README.md

 Senyo Ohene

 # Abstract
-This project proposes a machine-learning-based method of determining the expected goals metric, which is the expectation from 0 to 1 that a goal will be scored from a particular shot.
-I examine full seasons from five different country football leagues and train five basic machine learning models to output probabilities that a shot will score based on its characteristics.
+This project proposes a machine-learning-based method of determining the expected goals (xG) metric, which is the expectation from 0 to 1 that a goal will be scored from a particular shot.
+I examine full seasons from five different country football leagues and train five basic machine learning models to output probabilities that a shot will score based on some of the shot's characteristics.
 I find that a model of performance comparable to industry benchmarks can be built based on the distance, angle, shot type and other features of a shot.
 Furthermore, I find that distance of a shot is the most important feature in determining the expectation of a goal.

 # Introduction
 Football is a game of goals, in which individual moments matter disproportionately as compared with other sports.
 At the most recent FIFA World Cup in 2022, there were 172 goals scored in 64 matches, giving an average of 2.69 goals per match.
 Since goals occur so infrequently, an individual goal is worth more than in other sports, and there is incentive for football teams and players to invest in creating chances that maximize their goal scoring expectations.

-Hewitt et al. use machine learning to build an expected goals model that adjusts for players and player positions in [1].
+Hewitt et al. use machine learning to build an expected goals model that adjusts for particular players and player positions in [1].
 Rathke proposes a simple method based on simple ratios of goals scored to shots taken for different sections of the football field in [2].
 Brechot et al. propose that examining teams' performance using expected goals is better than using the number of points they have at a particular point in the season in [3].
 Lastly, Spearman uses spatiotemporal data to quantify the probability of a player scoring at any point during a match in [4].

-Fans of football who have watched the sport for any period of time intuitively have some idea of how likely it is that a shot will result in a goal; for example, it reasonable to have a higher expectation that a goal will result from a shot from 2 meters away from an empty goal than from a shot taken from the center circle of the field toward a goal where the keeper is waiting in the middle of the goal.
+Fans of football who have watched the sport for any period of time intuitively have some idea of how likely it is that a shot will result in a goal; for example, it reasonable to have a higher expectation that a goal will result from a shot taken 2 meters away from an empty goal than from a shot taken from the center circle of the field toward a goal where the keeper is waiting in the middle of the goal.
 However, quantifying this expectation, or the expectation that such a shot will result in a goal, requires a more comprehensive and more involving process.

 Current industry leaders in the sport analytics world have expected goals models that vary slightly from each other in value, which implies that they use different algorithms to generate their expectations.

 The goal of this project, then, is to use machine learning to develop a simple model that gives the expectation that a goal will be scored from a shot, whose usefulness is comparable to industry benchmarks, and also get an idea of which factors contribute the most to high quality chances.

 # Methods
 ## Data
-This project uses data from the 2015/16 seasons of the Premier League, La Liga, Bundesliga, Ligue 1 and Serie A soccer leagues obtained from Statsbomb (https://github.com/statsbomb) [5].
+This project uses data from the 2015/16 seasons of the Premier League, La Liga, Bundesliga, Ligue 1 and Serie A soccer leagues obtained from Statsbomb (https://github.com/statsbomb) [5], which serves as my benchmark.
 For each league, all shots taken in the first 75% of matchweeks of the league were added to a dataframe with the following attributes
 - location (where the shot was taken)
 - shot type (whether the shot was from open play, or a penalty, corner kick or free kick)
 - shot technique (whether the shot was kicked facing the goal, over the head, with the back of the heel, lobbed over the keeper, etc.)